It is useful to analyse similar-looking English expressions in order to prevent or stop their confusion

 5. I LOOK/AM LOOKING FORWARD TO

 This contrast between present simple and present continuous uses of the same verb involves rather more than the normal difference between these two “tenses”.
-The basic use of LOOK FORWARD TO is to show a desire for what is mentioned next.
-Verbs that come next must have -ing (see 35.
+The basic use of LOOK FORWARD TO is to show eagerness about a future event mentioned after it.
+Verbs in the event need -ing (see 35.
 “To Do” versus “To Doing” and 140.
 Words with Unexpected Grammar 2).

 (i) We look forward to receiving the documents in due course.